2019 Novel Coronavirus

 - Respiratory hygiene: Cover your mouth/nose when you cough/sneeze with a tissue or the inside of your elbow.
 Immediately discard the tissue.

-The CDC’s latest recommendations encourage use of a cloth face covering when going out in public on essential trips.
+The CDC’s latest recommendations encourage use of a mask when going out in public.
 This helps protect others with whom you might come into contact.
-Find out how to wear a cloth face covering effectively, how to make one, how to clean it, and answers to more questions here.
+Find out how to wear a mask effectively and answers to more questions here.

-- Please keep in mind that cloth face coverings should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
+- Please keep in mind that masks should not be placed on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

 - Surgical masks and N-95 respirators are critical supplies that must continue to be reserved for healthcare workers and other medical first responders.